HURRICANE MELISSA

 Vet-Header

 Communities everywhere are struggling with a global shortage of veterinarians.
-For many families, that means essential care for their pets is out of reach.
+For many families, that means essential care for their pets is out of reach, either because their community has no veterinarians, or because they cannot afford care.
 At Greater Good Charities, we believe that keeping pets healthy is part of keeping communities safe and thriving.
-That’s why we partner with local communities to provide free spay/neuter surgeries and vaccinationsremoving financial and logistical barriers to care.

 How We Work